idriss-crypto/contribution-guide/README.md

 ## License

-All the code you find in our respositories is under the [MIT license](LICENSE-CODE).
+All the code you find in our respositories is under the [GNU License]([LICENSE-CODE](https://github.com/idriss-crypto/contribution-guide/blob/main/LICENSE)https://github.com/idriss-crypto/contribution-guide/blob/main/LICENSE).